 Poetry is very frequently censored on Facebook whenever that poetry critiques harmful organizations or groups.
 This disappearing of honest critique by Facebook serves to aid oppressors and abusers while leaving their victims voiceless and hopeless that their cry for justice will be heard.

-Link to Attachment No Attachment
+No Attachment